frontenddogma/web-development-glossary/README.md

-# The Web Development Glossary
+# The Web Development Glossary: More Than 2,000 Key Terms for Developers

 This is the source of the book [_The Web Development Glossary_](https://meiert.com/en/blog/the-web-development-glossary/).